iWumboUWumbo2/BinarySearchTree/README.md

 # BinarySearchTree
-Simple Binary Search Tree with BFS, Recursive DFS, and Iterative DFS algorithms for printing
+Simple Binary Search Tree implemented in C with BFS, Recursive DFS, and Iterative DFS algorithms for printing